 The LSB or "least significant bit" is the rightmost bit in the result.

-Converting From Binary to Decimal
+How to Convert Binary to Decimal

 To convert from binary to decimal, multiply each digit in the binary number by successive powers of 2, and then add the results together